tydaeus/notes/windows/powershell/powershell_file_io.md

 `Get-Content` has known performance issues on large files, because it must read through the entire file before returning.

+Use the `-Tail` param to read from the end.

 ### Line-by-Line: `System.IO.File::ReadLines`
 Use `[System.IO.File]::ReadLines($filePath)` to access .Net's `File.ReadLines` function to retrieve a file's content line by line.
 Pipe this into `ForEach-Object` or use in a `foreach` loop to iterate through the lines. *Note*: you will need to provide the full path to the file, because .Net calls don't operate from `$PWD`.